 Flower Petal Shaped Liners

-Size of Cupcake Liners
+Silicone Cupcake Liners

 Uses for Cupcake Liners

-Provide Easy Cleanup
+Provides Easy Cleanup

-Keep in the Moisture
+Traps the Moisture

-Help Cupcakes Keep Their Shape
+Helps Cupcakes Keep Their Shape

-As the cupcake bakes, the liner helps the cake to keep its shape.
-This means that the plate of frosted cupcakes I’m taking to a potluck or a special event look deliciously pretty with every cupcake being the same size and shape.
+As a result, the plate of frosted cupcakes you’re taking to a potluck or a special event will look aesthetically pleasing since every cupcake will be the same size and shape!

 Another reason to use cupcake liners is to prevent cupcakes and muffins from burning.
 The paper cups keep the sides of the cake from directly touching the pan, protecting the cake from the direct heat of metal.

-Keep Your Non-Stick Pans Looking New
+Keeps Your Non-Stick Pans Looking New

-Using cupcake liners reduces the wear and tear and keeps your non-stick pans looking good as new.
+Using cupcake liners reduces the wear and tear and keeps your non-stick pans looking as good as new.

 To Grease Cupcake Liners or Not